 Rochester begins to present clues to Steve-- a bloody knife, an incriminating letter, some curious photographs.
 Dad and dog follow leads around the Bucks County countryside, digging into the past and disturbing old ghosts.

 Will Steve's curiosity and Rochester's savvy save them when the killer comes calling?
-Order it in Kindle version here, as a Nook book from B&N in other e-formats from Smashwords and at almost any online e-book retailer, and as a paperback here.
+Order it in Kindle version, as a paperback here in other e-formats from Smashwords and at almost any online e-book retailer.
+Click here for a list of those.
 The audio is now available from Audible; click here to listen to a sample.

 |Dog Helps Those|

 |It's almost time for graduation, and Eastern College is in trouble.
 A prominent alumna is dead, and a faulty

 computer program is jeopardizing student records and financial aid.
 It's up to Steve and Rochester to dig into the situation and

 retrieve the culprits!